OpenTermsArchive/contrib-versions/Vbulletin/Privacy Policy.md

     1.  to satisfy any applicable laws or regulations,
     2.  to defend ourselves in litigation or a regulatory action,
-    3.  in order to protect the rights or property of Internet Brands and our subsidiaries and corporate affiliates, including to enforce our sites' or services' terms of use,
+    3.  in order to protect the rights or property of Internet Brands and our subsidiaries and corporate affiliates, including to enforce our sites' or services' Terms of Use.
     4.  when we have a good faith belief that we are required to disclose the information in response to legal process (for example, a subpoena, court order, or search warrant),
     5.  where we believe our sites and services are being used in the commission of a crime, including to report such criminal activity or to exchange information with other companies and organizations for the purposes of fraud protection and risk management, and
     6.  when we have a good faith belief that there is an emergency that poses a threat to the health and/or safety of you, another person, or the public generally;